 8. Do we need a permit for the beach?
 Not always.
 Don't rush to buy one until you talk to me.
 If you do need a permit, the State of Alabama charges $60.00 for weddings on public beaches in some areas.
 We will be happy to get that for you.

 9. Will you travel to my wedding?
-We limit our services to Baldwin County, Alabama (including areas surrounding Fairhope, Daphne, Elberta, Foley, Gulf Shores and Orange Beach and Perdido Key, Florida (Perdido Key is the western most part of Pensacola).
+We limit our services to Baldwin County, Alabama (including areas surrounding Foley, Gulf Shores and Orange Beach and Perdido Key, Florida (Perdido Key is the western most part of Pensacola).
 We do not travel to Mobile, Dauphin Island or Pensacola Beach.

 10. Do we need a license?
 If you want your marriage to be legal, you will need to have a license with you at the ceremony.
 You cannot get legally married before getting a license.
 If you are already legally married and/or wish one of us to marry you “spiritually” rather than legally, we can do that, but please let me know before the ceremony.

-11. Do you do the popular "unity" ceremonies, such as the Sand Ceremony, Unity Candle, etc.?
+11. Do you do the popular "unity" ceremonies, such as the Sand Ceremony, Unity Candle, Knot Ceremony, etc.?
 Yes and there is no extra charge.
-Also, If you choose to have the Sand Ceremony, we will be happy to provide a table suitable for the sand and vases.
-It is your responsibility to bring the vases and colored sand if you choose.
-There is no extra charge for the table.
+It is your responsibility to bring the vases and colored sand, knots, etc. if you choose to use them.

 12. I may have some "unusual" request.
 Are you easily offended?
 No. We are fairly laid back.
 Can't hurt to ask!